Friday, July 29, 2011

 - Stargate - Most people who know me expect this one.
 When I was little, every time the movie Stargate came on TV, I would drop everything and watch it, glued to the screen.
 Stargate SG-1 is the one show my little sister and I could enjoy together, the archaeologist and the engineer both enjoying a show.
 Colonel O'Neill is one of my favorite characters, and I would be lying if I didn't say Stargate SG-1 directly influenced why I work where I do today.
 I own all 10 seasons and can identify an episode by any ten seconds within the episode.
 I also enjoyed Stargate Atlantis.
 But don't get me started on Stargate Universe.
 It was an abomination.

 - Planet of the Apes - People don't usually expect this one either, but once again my family knows.
 My brother has purchased me five gifts in my entire life, and the best one he ever gave me was all five original Planet of the Apes movies on VHS.
 I own the book in English and the original French.
 Like Terminator, I enjoy the philosophical questions it brings up, the conundrums and paradoxes.
 I didn't much like the new movie, but when I saw the new X-Men movie recently, I saw an interesting trailer.
-As soon as they mentioned a smart monkey named Caesar, I thought to myself "If this isn't a remake of Rise of the Planet of the Apes then someone is certainly paying obvious homage to it."
+As soon as they mentioned a smart monkey named Caesar, I thought to myself "If this isn't a remake of Conquest of the Planet of the Apes then someone is certainly paying obvious homage to it."
 Turns out it is a remake.
 And despite the awful new movie, I have high hopes that James Franco will do my number four on the list justice.
 (EDIT: I've seen it, and it was awesome.)

 - Asimov's Robots/Empire/Foundation Universe - This is a book series, but there is no denying that I love Asimov.
 Daneel Olivaw is one of my favorite characters of all time, and Asimov is a genius.
 From short stories to novels to epic histories of the universe, the man was amazing.
 I reread Caves of Steel yearly.
 A science fiction murder mystery?
 Genius!